ru-wallace/TRITON/ReadMe.md

 - **Corner Regions**: A quarter-circle area in each corner used to measure the furthest extremes of the sensor, away from the active area.
 For each measurement a single value is calculated averaging over each corner.
   The outer region also includes these regions.

+The program also calculates saturation fractions for concentric rings expanding out from the inner region.

-#### White Fraction
+#### Saturation Fraction

 For each region, the fraction of pixels which are saturated is calculated.
 This is quantified as the number of pixels with a value greater than 250 (out of 255) divided by the total number of pixels in the region.
 This quantity is referred to as the "*white fraction*" and ranges from 0 (no saturated pixels) to 1 (all pixels saturated).

 #### Pixel Averages

-For each region, an average pixel value for each colour channel is then calculated.
-This is done prior to demosaicing so that the raw unaltered sensor values can be used.
+For each region, an average pixel value for each colour channel is calculated.

 #### Luminance